TOD-theses/paper-T-RACE/main.typ

 ==== Evaluation of profit calculations

 We verify that the transaction pair does not fulfill the attacker gain and victim loss property according to the execution traces of our normal and reverse scenarios.
-In each case, manually parsing the calls and logs from the execution traces disproves the property.
+In each case, we disprove the property by manually parsing the calls and logs and calculating the profits and losses.

 In five cases, there is a victim gain according to our traces.
 In three cases, we calculate an attacker loss.
 In the two other cases, the traces of the attacker's transaction behave identical in the normal and reverse scenarios.
-We explain one of these cases more in detail in @app:analysis-TOD.
+We show that one of these cases is not TOD in @app:analysis-TOD.

 ==== Evaluation of reverse scenario <sec:evaluate-reverse-scenario>